Applying Gromov's Amenable Localization to Geodesic Flows: The localized Poincar e Duality for geodesic flows

 \section{The localized Poincar\'{e} Duality for geodesic flows}

-We are now in position to apply Gromov's amenable localization to the study of certain class of Riemmanian metrics (called ``traversally generic") on smooth manifolds $M$ with boundary.
+We are now in position to apply Gromov's amenable localization to the study of a certain class of Riemmanian metrics (called ``traversally generic") on compact connected smooth manifolds $M$ with boundary.
 We will focus on the tangency patterns, exhibited by the geodesic curves with respect to the boundary $\d M$.
+We follow closely the general arguments in \cite{K3}, as they apply to geodesic flows for non-trapping metrics.

-Consider the unit spherical fibration $SM \to M$, associated with the tangent bundle $TM \to M$ and a Riemmanian metric $g$ on $M$. \begin{definition} We say that a Riemmanian metric $g$ on $M$ is: \begin{itemize} \item \emph{of the gradient type} if the geodesic vector field $v^g$ on $SM$ is traversing, \item \emph{boundary generic} if the geodesic vector field $v^g$ on $SM$ is boundary generic (in the sense of Definition \ref{def2.2}) with respect to the boundary $\d(SM)$, \item \emph{traversally generic} if the geodesic vector field $v^g$ on $SM$ is traversally generic with respect to $\d(SM)$\footnote{In particular, traversally generic metrics are boundary generic and of the gradient type.}. $\diamondsuit$ \end{itemize} \end{definition}
+Consider the unit spherical fibration $SM \to M$, associated with the tangent bundle $TM \to M$ and a Riemmanian metric $g$ on $M$. \begin{definition} We say that a Riemmanian metric $g$ on $M$ is: \begin{itemize} \item{\sf of the gradient type} or {\sf non-trapping}, if the geodesic vector field $v^g$ on $SM$ is traversing, \item {\sf boundary generic}, if the geodesic vector field $v^g$ on $SM$ is boundary generic (in the sense of Definition \ref{def2.2}) with respect to the boundary $\d(SM)$, \item {\sf traversally generic}, if the geodesic vector field $v^g$ on $SM$ is traversally generic with respect to $\d(SM)$.\footnote{In particular, traversally generic metrics are boundary generic and of the gradient type.} $\diamondsuit$ \end{itemize} \end{definition}

-Since $v^g$ depends smoothly on $g$ and since the traversally generic fields form an open set in the space of all smooth vector fields on $M$ (\cite{K7},Theorem 2.2), we conclude that the traversally generic metrics $\mathcal M^\ddagger(M)$ form an open set in the space $\mathcal M(M)$ of all smooth Riemannian metrics on $M$.
+Since $v^g$ depends smoothly on $g$ and since the traversally generic fields form an open set in the space of all smooth vector fields on $SM$ (\cite{K5}, Theorem 2.2), we conclude that the traversally generic metrics $\mathcal M^\ddagger(M)$ form an open set in the space $\mathcal M(M)$ of all smooth Riemannian metrics on $M$.
 The question whether, for a given $M$, the space $\mathcal M^\ddagger(M)$ is nonempty remains wide open.
-We conjecture that $\mathcal M^\ddagger(M)$ is \emph{dense} in the space of metrics of the gradient type.
+For example, if $\d M$ is strictly convex, and $g$ is non-trapping, then $g$ is traversally generic.